 Is factoring right for your company?

 Before starting the evaluation process, determine if factoring is the right solution for your company.
-Although factoring is flexible, it can only help companies that meet a specific set of criteria:
+Although factoring is flexible, it can only help companies that have:

 Step #1: Find candidates